real-tesco/Multi-Step-Reasoning/README.md

-# Multi Step Query Modelling for Long Document Retrieval
+# Multi Step Query Modelling for Document Retrieval

 *Acknowledgement*: This codebase started from [Multi-Step-Reasoning](https://github.com/rajarshd/Multi-Step-Reasoning).

 ## Setup
 The requirements are in the [requirements file](requirements.txt).
-In my env, I also needed to set PYTHONPATH (as in the [setup.sh](setup.sh))
 ```
 pip install -r requirements.txt
-source setup.sh
 ```

-## Data
+## Data TODO
 I am making the pre-processed data and paragraph vectors available so that is is easier to get started.
 They can downloaded from [here](http://iesl.cs.umass.edu/downloads/multi-step-reasoning-iclr19/data.tar.gz).
 (41GB compressed, 56GB decompressed; user/pass: guest/guest).
 If you need the pretrained paragraph encoder used to generate the vectors, feel free to get in touch with me.
 After un-taring, you will find a directory corresponding to each dataset.
 Each directory further contains:
 ```